Best Pool Covers 2018: Top Picks For Your Budget In 6 Categories

 First, choose the right size.
 There are 11 size options, ranging between 12 by 20 feet to 30 by 60 feet.

-Each cover size has a 5-foot overlap.
-So, a 30 by 60 feet cover is actually 35 by 65 feet.
+Each cover size includes a 5-foot overlap, so, a 30 by 60 feet cover is actually 35 by 65 feet.

 The overlap lets you to tie down the cover securely.
 There are loops and corner grommets to secure the cover against harsh winds.